ddbj/www/_biosample/submission-e.md

 ## Update BioSample  {#update-biosample}

-It is possible to update data after registration.
-Please contact us from [Message form](/contact-ddbj-e.html).
+Registered samples can be updated.
+Please inform us points to be updated through the [contact form](/contact-ddbj-e.html) so that we will update the samples.
+If you want to update sample attributes, please attach the updated attribute tsv file to the email replying to the accession number notification email.
+You can [download the attribute tsv file at D-way](#accession-numbers).
-You can confirm updated samples by downloding the attribute tsv (example, SSUB000001.txt) in the ATTRIBUTES of the D-way BiSample submission page.
+You may check the updated samples by [downloading the updated attribute tsv file at ATTRIBUTES](#accession-numbers).

+{% include image.html url="books/bs-tsv-dl.jpg" caption="Download the BioSample attributes tsv file" class="w450" %}